AndrewQuijano/ML_Module/README.md

 # ML_Module
 I will be using sci-kit learn for various projects such as my IDS project, Indoor Localization Project and potentially others.
 To avoid confusing myself, I will place the modules here so I can just import into those projects.
+Please feel free to use this.
+If you run the main_driver.py script it will generate the following
+- A folder containing confusion matricies
+- A classification report
+- Cross Validation plots of paramters vs score
+- A textfile containing the training/testing score of all models tested
+- printing the classifiers into a .joblib format so you can easily load/migrate the completed classifier.

+I have provided the handwriting dataset used in my Statiscal Machine Learning class to provide examples how to use this.

+## Installation
+If you are on a Linux environment run the **install.sh** script to install all dependancies for you.

 With regards to the data_manipulation.py script